Autodesk/revit-ifc/README.md

 - Duplicate
 - Fixed

 Ideally, each Issue should include a Type, Component, and Version Label from the reporting user.
 The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
-These Labels will make it easier to track issues and resolutions from both end user and developer sides.
+Later, the developer will add the Issue to a Milestone to indicate the version it was addressed/fixed.
+These Labels and Milestones will make it easier to track Issues and their resolutions from both end user and developer sides.

 ## License